enzobocalon/electron-express-boilerplate/README.md

 If Host and Port are not specified, the default configuration will be used (localhost:3000)

+## Prisma
+You can find the example/boilerplate using prisma inside the "prisma" branch.

 ## Tools
 - NodeJS
 - Typescript